tboerc/re-unit/README.md

 ```

 ## API
+### ResponsiveProvider
+You should add `ResponsiveProvider` in your app root component.
+Note that providers should not be inside a View that is animated with Animated or inside a ScrollView since it can cause very frequent updates.

 ### useResponsive(styles?)
 Returns all values of the provider.
 If there is a style object as parameter, it will multiply all allowed values to use 're' unit.